 There is nothing better than a big bowl of hearty beef stew to take the chill off during these cold winter months!

-Serve this comforting stew with some crusty bread to soak up all the flavorful beefy broth.
+Serve this comforting stew with some crusty bread to soak up all the flavorful beefy sauce.

 - 2 tablespoons olive oil